Start doing business in Mexico in as little as 30 days.

 Why Canadian companies must start manufacturing in Mexico with Shelter services?

-Canadian companies who manufacture in Mexico ensures they have the flexibility that grants them with dynamism and global balance; also they optimize their manufacturing capabilities in North America and improve their supply chain infrastructure by doing business with a fellow CUSMA signee neighboring country.
+Mexico grants Canadian companies with flexibility and dynamism, also companies can optimize their manufacturing capabilities in North America and improve their supply chain infrastructure by doing business with a fellow CUSMA signee neighboring country.

 Canadian manufacturers can take advantage of Mexico’s adaptive and highly skilled labor force which can adjust to new technologies and policies fairly quickly.